Quantum Yang-Mills Theory in Two Dimensions: Exact versus Perturbative: Perturbation Theory

 Note that as $\eps \to 0$, we recover $\Delta^{-1}|_{\frak{C}}$, which is most easily seen by diagonalizing $\Delta$ and working on individual eigenspaces.

-Let $P_\eps$ be the integral kernel of (\ref{eq:heatreg}).
-It is smooth for all $\eps > 0$.
-We can replace $P$ with $P_\eps$ in (\ref{eq:naiveexp}) and obtain a well-defined formal power series in $\lambda$.
-Having chosen a regularization procedure as above, we also need to perform renormalization, i.e. counterterms need to be introduced.
+The integral kernel of (\ref{eq:heatreg}) is smooth for all $\eps > 0$.
+Thus, we can replace $P_C$ with $P_{C,\eps}$ in (\ref{eq:naiveexp}) and obtain a well-defined formal power series in $\lambda$.
+Having chosen a regularization procedure as above, we also need to perform renormalization, i.e. \textit{counterterms} need to be introduced.
 These are additional $\eps$-dependent (and $\lambda$ dependent) interactions $I^{CT}_\eps$ one adds to $I$.
 One is supposed to arrange the $I^{CT}_\eps$ so that

 exists as a formal power series in $\lambda$.
 (In general, additional counterterms may also be needed to renormalize observables.)
 A very nice feature of two-dimensional Yang-Mills theory is that in fact no counterterms are needed as $\eps \to 0$.
 This is proven in Theorem \ref{ThmFinite}.
 Thus, we can form the following definition: